SalishSeaCast/analysis/storm_surges/README.md

 * ##[final-nov2006.ipynb](http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/analysis/raw/tip/storm_surges/final-nov2006.ipynb)

-    This notebook will compare sea surface height between new and old configurations for dec 2006.
+    This notebook will compare sea surface height between new and old configurations for nov 2006.

     new config: sea level pressure adjusted to sea level + corr15 tides.
-So bottom friction is 5 e-3
+So bottom friction is 5 e-3.
+SSH anomaly calculated using 2005 harmonics at Tofino/Port Hardy

     old config: no pressure correction and old tides.
 Bottom friction is 1 e-3, M2/K1 adjusted for good match in SoG.